-When Mr. Cheyenne goes before the judge, he is convicted and receives a prison sentence of three years.
+When Mr. Cheyenne goes before the judge, he is convicted and receives a prison sentence.

 Mr. Rawlins applies for a diversion from his locally elected prosecutor.
 The prosecutor offers him a package of community service, restitution to the victims of the offense, and treatment for an underlying behavioral health condition.
-If he refuses the diversion package, including its strict accountability measures, the prosecutor will pursue a three year prison sentence.
+If he refuses the diversion package, including its strict accountability measures, the prosecutor will pursue a prison sentence.
 Mr. Rawlins takes the diversion package, which keeps him out of prison.